-We lease certain of our facilities and, in some jurisdictions, we lease the land on which our facilities are built under non-cancelable lease agreements that expire at various dates through 2028.
+We lease certain of our facilities and in some jurisdictions we lease the land on which our facilities are built under non-cancellable lease agreements that expire at various dates through 2028.
 We lease certain office equipment for terms ranging from one to five years.
-Total future non-cancelable lease obligations as of December 31, 2016 were \$388 million, including \$328 million of future lease payments and estimated operating costs related to the real estate transactions that occurred in Austin, Texas, Sunnyvale and Santa Clara, California, Markham, Canada, and Singapore.
-During the second quarter of 2016, we signed an amendment to the lease agreement associated with our headquarters in Sunnyvale, California so that the lease expires in December 2017.
+Total future non-cancellable lease obligations as of December 30, 2017 were \$255 million, including \$217 million of future lease payments that occurred in Austin, Texas, Santa Clara, California, Markham, Canada, and Singapore.
+During the second quarter of 2016, we signed an amendment to the lease agreement associated with our former headquarters in Sunnyvale, California so that the lease expired in December 2017.
 In connection with the amendment, the lease payments were reduced for 2017.
 During the third quarter of 2016, we entered into a 10-year operating lease to occupy 220,000 square feet of new office space in Santa Clara.
-Base rent obligation is estimated to commence in August 2017 and the total estimate base rent payments over the life of the lease are approximately \$125 million.
-In addition to the base rent payments we will be obligated to pay certain customary amounts for our share of operating expenses and tax obligation.
+The base rent obligation commenced in August 2017.
+As of December 30, 2017, the total estimate of future base rent over the life of the lease is approximately \$103 million, included in amounts above.
+In addition to the base rent payments, we will be obligated to pay certain customary amounts for our share of operating expenses and tax obligation.
 We will also incur costs for capital projects on the new office space.
-We have the option to extend the term of the lease for an additional two five-year periods.
+We have the option to extend the term of the lease for two additional five-year periods.